 In the years 1970/80, among the most important projects, ‘Threshold Level’ specifications were developed first for English soon followed by French, and later for nearly 30 languages: these language-specific documents specify objectives for language learning with a view to attaining independent communication in the target language.
 Objectives for communication at a higher level (Vantage) and two lower levels (Breakthrough and Waystage) were then also developed for English.

 The Threshold Level’s definitional approach reflects the view that linguistic performance depends on more than linguistic knowledge.
 This view became fully explicit in the next phase of the Council of Europe’s work on the specification of language learning objectives, focusing on scope and levels.
 Concerning the scope, five dimensions of communicative ability were identified: linguistic, sociolinguistic, discourse, socio-cultural, and social competence.
 As for the levels, work at this stage points forward to one of the central innovative features of the CEFR, the scaled description of L2 proficiency.

-1990’s: A descriptive scheme and scaled descriptions of L2 proficiency in any language
+1990’s: A descriptive scheme and scaled descriptions of L2 proficiency

 By the 1990's it was time to develop a comprehensive framework for language learning, teaching and assessment in general.